Samizo-AITL/Samizo-AITL.github.io/en/index.md

 > **Samizo-AITL is not a collection of isolated explanations.
 > It is a portal designed to reveal the structural backbone that connects engineering technologies.**

 ---

+## 🗺 How to Navigate This Portal

+This portal is designed to be read in the following order:

+1. **Design philosophy and structure**
+   → Understand the Physical-First approach and the AITL concept
+2. **Physical foundations (Main Core)**
+   → Semiconductor devices, MEMS, and physical constraints
+3. **Control and intelligence (Applied Layer)**
+   → Where and how PID, FSM, and LLMs are used
+4. **Proof-of-concept implementations**
+   → Verify ideas through working systems and code

+Readers are encouraged to follow the flow:
+**Philosophy → Physics → Control → Intelligence**
+to avoid fragmented or tool-centric understanding.

+---